kellyelton/docs.exceptionless.com/contents/upgrading.md

 {% endhighlight %}

 ### Collector api end point changes
-The api end point the client reports to has been changed from `https://collector.exceptionless.com` to `https://collector.exceptionless.io`. *Please note that `https://collector.exceptionless.com` will continue to work but will not be the default end point.*
+The api end point the client reports to has been changed from `https://collector.exceptionless.com` to `https://collector.exceptionless.io`. *Please note that `https://collector.exceptionless.com` will continue to work.*

 *Please [contact support](https://github.com/exceptionless/Exceptionless/issues/new) for assistance on updating any undocumented upgrade changes.*